Morning Sickness Relaxation Meditation

 Does mindful breathing for nausea help during a wave?
 It can help you stay steadier if the breathing is gentle, short, and easy.

-The belly rising against a waistband can be too much some days.
-Use the feeling of feet on carpet, a cool glass nearby, or the hum of a fan instead.
+The belly rising against a waistband can feel like too much on some days.
+Choose a neutral anchor instead: the texture of a pencil between your fingers, a cool glass within reach, or the uneven wobble of a ceiling fan.
 For broader safety basics, the full pregnancy meditation guide covers beginner positioning and pacing.

 A 5-minute gentle meditation for morning sickness